-It is in these lines that Swanand creates a sense of royal poetry missing in most Bollywood songs today.
-The words belong to each other.
-They aren’t just strung together to make a song, but instead compliment the situation, the music and passion of the creator.
+It is in these lines that the musical wordsmith creates a sense of poetry, rich, deeply layered and missing in most Hindi songs today.
+The words aren’t just strung together to create a song.
+They belong together and elevate the situation and the mood of the film.

 8. Aashiyan (Barfi)

-The responsibility of painting a mute and an autistic couple’s emotion with words lies solely with the lyricist.
+The responsibility of portraying a mute and an autistic couple’s emotions with words lies solely with the lyricist.
 Swanand takes this challenge and weaves words that make you overlook their disabilities.
-He presents an adorable picture of the life led by this unusual couple.
+He paints a charming vignette of the life led by this unusual couple.

 Dabe dabe paon se